kibook/s1kd-tools/tools/s1kd-newdm/README.md

 -i &lt;info&gt;
 The info name of the new data module.

+-j &lt;map&gt;
+Use a custom `.brexmap` file when using the -B option.

 -k &lt;skill&gt;
 The skill level code of the new data module.